• Two-time ACC Coach of the Year (2008, 2015)

 Known as one of the nation’s most dynamic recruiters, Jones is nationally recognized as one of the top talent scouts in all of collegiate golf.
 His ability to recruit talented players, which in turn helps him build solid teams, is one of the aspects of coaching that has made Jones a top Division I coach.
 Florida State’s recruiting class ranked fourth best in the nation in 2007, fifth best in 2008, sixth best in 2005 and among the nation’s top 15 in 2006, 2010 and 2012.

 Hank Lebioda, who played at FSU from 2012-16, will go down as one of the top golfers in school history.
 The four-year letterwinner leaves FSU as the program’s career leader in par or better rounds (76), percentage of counting scores (93.4 percent) and birdies (467).
 The Winter Springs, Fla., native was the 2016 ACC Player of the Year, a four-time All-ACC Team member, a two-time All-America and a two-time ACC Player of the Month.
 Having an FSU legacy in his family, Lebioda embodied the true of meaning of being a Seminole.
 On July 23, 2017, he won his first pro tournament at the Mackenzie Investments Open in Montreal, Canada, and began playing on the PGA Tour in January 2019.

 Under Jones’ tutelage, Daniel Berger secured All-America status in 2013 by earning first-team honors from the GCAA and Golfweek.
-Berger’s 69.79 average score in the 2012-13 year makes him the only Seminole to shot sub-70 in a season, an average score that led the country.
+Berger’s 69.79 average score in the 2012-13 year made him the first Seminole to shoot sub-70 in a season, an average score that led the country.
 He finished as an All-ACC selection in the same spectacular year, and joins former teammate Koepka as two of the best young players on the PGA Tour.
 Berger was honored as the 2014-15 PGA Tour Player of the Year, and won his first tournament at the 2016 FedEx St. Jude Classic, then repeated his victory in 2017 at the same tournament.